XuanZiK/Colorization-of-black-and-white-image/README.md

 ---

-## ✅ Verification and Validation
+## ✅ Verification and Validation(?????)

 ### Verification
-- Code implementation checks
-- Smoke tests on data loaders
+（through code????? or some real society services）
-- Range validation (LAB values normalized correctly)
+- like Range validation?
+(LAB values normalized correctly)

 ### Validation
-- Randomly selected samples to evaluate generalization on unseen data
+- Randomly selected samples to evaluate generalization on unseen data(?????)
-- Visual comparison of:
-  - Grayscale input
-  - Predicted result
-  - Ground truth

 ---